freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 510.1

-You're just left with the `main` branch now...
+You're just left with the `main` branch...
 Want to try it again?
 Last time you created a branch and then switched to it.
 You can do both at the same time with `git checkout -b branch_name`.
 Create and switch to a new branch named `feat/add-drop-table-reference`.

 #### HINTS